 The vertical structures of the individual clouds are further examined in Fig. 14.
 For a given day, the total number of data points at a given height is counted based on data sampled along the cloud-base level leg flights by the cloud radar.
 Then, the number of data points is divided by the maximum number of each day to have the same range from 0 and 1.
 This approach is to facilitate comparisons with other days, since the main purpose of this calculation is to examine the differences in vertical sampling statistics between individual days, in particular between precipitating and non-precipitating clouds.
 Here in Fig. 14, the terminology “clouds” is used for the area and/or data points where the cloud radar detects signals.
 We assume that an individual observation represents a precipitating cloud if Z > -20 dBz and Vr < 0 based on Figs. 11-13.
 The data shown in Fig. 14 are averaged in 100 m vertical intervals to filter out small variations.

 Two types of precipitating-clouds are shown in Fig. 14.
 The first cloud type has precipitation shafts that are observed mainly close to and below the cloud base (and/or throughout the most of the cloud layer; this feature is also seen in Fig. 13b with stronger downward motions close to cloud bases), especially when the clouds are deeper than the other lightly precipitating clouds.
 For example, on 22 March, the overall occurrence of precipitating clouds (black) exceeds the occurrence of non-precipitating clouds (grey) close to the cloud base.
 In addition, the height of maximum occurrence of the precipitating clouds is slightly lower than the height of maximum occurrence of total clouds.
 The second precipitating cloud type has precipitation shafts that emanate mainly from the upper part of the cloud and/or near cloud top (e.g., 3/24, 4/10 in Fig. 14; hereafter cloud-top precipitation) on the downshear side of the cloud (not shown).
 This type of precipitating cloud is shallower than the first type of cloud, and can also be accompanied by precipitation shafts emanating near cloud base.
 For example, on 5 April, the maximum occurrence of total clouds is observed at around 900-1000 m (grey), while precipitating-clouds are observed most frequently near 1200 m with secondary peaks near cloud base (black).
 The same patterns are shown on 3/23 and 4/7.
 Figure 14 shows that the second type of precipitation (cloud-top precipitation) is more frequently observed during BACEX.
 One of the examples of this type of precipitating clouds is shown in Fig. 15 based on photo and radar measurements.
 Cloud-top precipitation shafts, accompanied by precipitation shafts emanating from the cloud base, are evident from the photo (Fig. 15a).
 These precipitation shafts are shown with strong radar reflectivity (Z > -20 dBz) in Fig. 15b and downdraft (e.g., Vr < -3 m s-1) in Fig. 15c.
+Note that the photo is of a cloud over Key Biscayne in an environment similar to that in Barbados.